jessems/jessems.com/src/posts/2023-04-08-custom-next-components-check-list/index.md

 ![](images/20230409120653.png)

-The commit for this step is: 4108296f8d81e689e4fb2a8014bd79e812cbb391

 ## The view function

-The view function is called with two arguments: `state` and `helpers`. `state` is an object that contains the state of the component. `helpers` is an object that contains helper functions that can be used to update the state of the component.
+The view function is called with two arguments: `state` and `helpers`.

+`state` is an object that contains the state of the component. `helpers` is an object that contains helper functions that can be used to update the state of the component.

 The helpers object contains the following functions: